Python notes - XML and HTML

 BeautifulSoup is a Python module that reads in and parses HTML data, and has helpers to navigate and search the result.

-It can deal with some common markup mistakes, and it is fairly convenient about expressing how we want to search the parsed result.
+It is also fairly convenient about expressing how we want to search the parsed result.

 Not all use is very fast - see #Performance